whitestranger7/react-Store/README.md

 1. Use firebase database to upload items from backend ✓

-1. Open section with appropriate info on every single item ✘
+1. Open section with appropriate info on every single item and connection with basket ✓

 ## Future plans: